-Application for 191 5(c) HCBS Waiver: MS.0355.R05.00 - Jul 01, 2023 Page 11 of 13 Zip: 39201 Phone: (601) 359-3984 Ext: TTY Fax: (601) 359-9521 (001) 339-9321 E-mail: Attachments Robin.Bradshaw@medicaid.ms.gov Attachment #1: Tran sition Plan Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that appl y.
-Replacing an ap proved waiver with this waiver.
-Combining waiv vers.
-Splitting one wa iver into two waivers.
-Eliminating a se rvice.
-Adding or decre asing an individual cost limit pertaining to eligibility.
-Adding or decre asing limits to a service or a set of services, as specified in Appendix C. Reducing the un duplicated count of participants (Factor C).
-Adding new, or decreasing, a limitation on the number of participants served at any point in time. nges that could result in some participants losing eligibility or being transferred to an another Medicaid authority. other waiver Making any cha nges that could result in reduced services to participants.
-Specify the transition plan for the waiver: No transition plan is r equired.
-Attachment #2: Hom e and Community-Based Settings Waiver Transition Plan cess to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CF R 441.301(c)(4)-(5), and associated CMS guidance. instructions before completing this item.
-This field describes the status of a transition prod levant information in the planning phase will differ from information required to describe milestones. tevant information in the planning phase witt affer from information required to describe анантені ој state has submitted a statewide HCB settings transition plan to CMS, the description in thi • • le plan.
-The narrative in this field must include enough information to demonstrate that th HCB settings requirements, including the compliance and transition requirements at 42 C - on is consistent with the portions of the statewide HCB settings transition plan that are ger waiver.
-Quote or sumr narize germane portions of the statewide HCB settings transition plan as required.
-5 HCB Settings describes settings that do not require transition; the settings listed there n neet federal HCB s of the date of submission.
-Do not duplicate that information here.
-Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
-It is not to amend the waiver solely for the purpose of updating this field and Appendix C-5.
-At the n process for this waiver, when all waiver settings meet federal HCB setting requirements • "Completed" in this fie eld, and include in Section C-5 the information on all HCB settings in the waiver.
-Completed. completed.
+Application for 191 5(c) HCBS Waiver: MS.0355.R05.00 - Jul 01, 2023 Page 11 of 13 Zip: 39201 Phone: (601) 359-3984 Ext: TTY Fax: (601) 359-9521 (001) 337 7321 E-mail: Attachments Robin.Bradshaw@medicaid.ms.gov Attachment #1: Tran any of the following changes from the current approved waiver.
+Check all boxes that apply y. proved waiver with this waiver.
+Combining waiv • niver into two waivers.
+Eliminating a se easing an individual cost limit pertaining to eligibility. easing limits to a service or a set of services, as specified in Appendix C. nduplicated count of participants (Factor C). decreasing, a limitation on the number of participants served at any point in time. • • inges that could result in some participants losing eligibility or being transferred to ar r another Medicaid authority. iother waiver anges that could result in reduced services to participants. · · • • Specify the transition plan for the waiver: No transition plan is a required 1 to transition plan is i equired. ne and Community-Based Settings Waiver Transition Plan cess to bring this waiver into compliance with federal home and community-based (HCB) FR 441.301(c)(4)-(5), and associated CMS guidance. settings - instructions before completing this item.
+This field describes the status of a transition proc cess at the point i elevant information in the planning phase will differ from information required to describe attainment of milestones.
+To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in thi s field may de plan.
+The narrative in this field must include enough information to demonstrate that th • - HCB settings requirements, including the compliance and transition requirements at 42 C. on is consistent with the portions of the statewide HCB settings transition plan that are gen mane to this marize germane portions of the statewide HCB settings transition plan as required. -5 HCB Settings describes settings that do not require transition; the settings listed there m aget fodoral HCR is of the date of submission.
+Do not duplicate that information here. ieei jeuerui IICD Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
+It is not necessary for the state e to amend the waiver solely for the purpose of updating this field and Appendix C-5.
+At the e end of the state'. on process for this waiver, when all waiver settings meet federal HCB setting requirements , enter "Completed" in this fi eld, and include in Section C-5 the information on all HCB settings in the waiver.
+Completed.
 Additional Need led Information (Optional)